Skip to main content

 Latest Work and Developments

 • The AI and Social Movements Group is developing SMART, a Social Movement Analysis & Reasoning Tool that will serve as a global real-time web portal that tracks social movements from around the world.
-The group will also establish legal and ethically sound methods of disseminating information about budding social movements to journalists and policymakers.
+The group is also establishing legal and ethically sound methods of disseminating information about budding social movements to journalists and policymakers.